Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

  - 7
 ---

-The NServiceBus Host will be deprecated as of version 9 and users are recommended to switch to self-hosting for new endpoints.
+The NServiceBus Host will be deprecated as of version 9, and users are recommended to switch to self-hosting or the [Generic Host](/nservicebus/hosting/extensions-hosting.md) for new endpoints.
 Upgrading existing endpoints is still supported for version 8.

 include: host-deprecate

 ## Migrating procedure

-Switching to self-hosting can be done by using the [NServiceBus Windows Service](/nservicebus/dotnet-templates.md#nservicebus-windows-service) or [NServiceBus Docker Container](/nservicebus/dotnet-templates.md#nservicebus-docker-container) templates to create a new project, and then moving the relevant code and configuration over to that project.
+Switching to self-hosting can be done by using the [Generic Host](/nservicebus/hosting/extensions-hosting.md), [NServiceBus Windows Service](/nservicebus/dotnet-templates.md#nservicebus-windows-service) or [NServiceBus Docker Container](/nservicebus/dotnet-templates.md#nservicebus-docker-container) templates to create a new project, and then moving the relevant code and configuration over to that project.

 ### Configuration

-Self-hosting gives access to the same configuration options as provided by the host.
-See below for migration of host-specific configuration APIs.
+Self-hosting provides access to the same configuration options as provided by the Host.
+See below for the migration of host-specific configuration APIs.

 #### Custom endpoint configuration